 Siam Motors & Cherdchoomit Gardens

-If you have ever traveled along Soi Siam Country Club en route to highway 36, Siam Country Club golf courses or the Bira race track you may have noticed a plane – a train – and some vintage automobiles situated at the road-side.
+If you have ever traveled along Soi Siam Country Club en route to Highway 36, Siam Country Club golf courses, or the Bira race track, you may have noticed a plane, a train, and some vintage automobiles situated at the roadside.

 Read more about Siam Motors & Cherdchoomit Gardens.